djienne/YOUTUBE_STRATEGIES_FREQTRADE/DELTA_NEUTRAL/INSTRUCTIONS.md

 * Overall Profit&loss of the strategy should be tracked by looking at the Hyperliquid account total perp+spot balance (under "portfolio" section -> "Total Equity").
 Freqtrade will only give Short positions' Profit&loss including fundings.

 * To support this project, you can use my referral link for hyperliquid: [https://app.hyperliquid.xyz/join/FREQTRADE](https://app.hyperliquid.xyz/join/FREQTRADE)
+* There is an alternative project to do Delta-Neutral funding farming on Hyperliquid called **Liminal**: [https://liminal.money/join/FREQTRADE](https://liminal.money/join/FREQTRADE)
+   * (caveats are: limited pool sizes, minimum of 500 USDC, running on someone else's account if you didn't do at least 100k volume on Hyperliquid)

 # DELTA_NEUTRAL Hyperliquid Freqtrade – quick overview